-This zucchini salad is a jumble of raw shaved vegetables that comes together easily, tastes magnificent, and doesn’t even require you to turn on the stove.
-Sounds like a summer staple to us.
+This zucchini salad is a jumble of raw shaved summer vegetables including zucchini, summer squash, fennel, and cucumber along with herbs, lemon, and olive oil that comes together easily and doesn’t even require you to turn on the stove.
+Sounds like summer to us.

-This zucchini salad just sorta tastes like green goodness.
-You know, that exquisitely natural yet delicious way that some healthy things taste?
-In that irresistibly I-can’t-believe-I-can’t-stop-eating-this sorta way?
-It’s a pleasing jumble of bracing fennel and sweet zucchini and bitter parsley and tart citrus.
+This zucchini salad just sorta tastes like summer goodness in that exquisitely natural yet delicious way that irresistibly I-can’t-stop-eating-this-because-it-tastes-sooooo-good-yet-it’s-also-healthy-for-me sorta way.
+It’s a pleasing jumble of sweet zucchini and bracing fennel and bitter parsley and tart citrus.
 And best yet, the only effort involved in this raw shaved salad is a little vegetable peeler action.
-There’s no need to even turn on the stove.
-Summer supper, anyone?–Renee Schettler Rossi
+No need to even turn on the stove.
+Simple summer supper, anyone?–Renee Schettler Rossi

-- 1 fennel bulb, trimmed, washed and halved (about 212 grams)
+- 1 (7-ounce) fennel bulb trimmed, washed and halved

-- 1/2 cucumber, washed, lightly peeled if the skin is tough (about 128 grams)
+- 1/2 English cucumber washed, lightly peeled if the skin is tough

-- A small bunch dill, fronds torn (6 grams)
+- A small bunch dill (or substitute fennel leaves) fronds torn

-- A small bunch flat-leaf parsley, leaves picked and torn or finely chopped (11 grams)
+- A small bunch flat-leaf parsley leaves picked and torn or finely chopped

 - Extra-virgin olive oil (about 2 tablespoons)